d0ra1mon/d0raSpy/README.md

 ## Disclaimer

-I recommend using this device for testing, learning and fun :D
+I recommend using this scripts for testing, learning and fun :D